nqyy/uiuc-course-god/README.md

 Requirements
 ------------
-Packages installation guide: ``pip install -r requirement.txt``
+Packages installation guide: ``pip3 install -r requirement.txt``

 Compatible with Python2 and Python3

-Requirements: bs4, selenium, chromedriver (using brew cask)
+Requirements: bs4, selenium, chromedriver (using brew cask), webdriver-manager

 Usage and features
 ------------------
-``python run.py netid password CRN1 CRN2 ...``
+``python run.py semester netid password CRN1 CRN2 ...``

+Use semester in this format: YYYY-season.

+Example usage: ``python run.py 2021-fall abc123 abcdefg12345 11111 22222``

 Multiple courses can be put in at the same time.